 - Prepare a few baking sheets by lining them with parchment paper.

-- Cream together the butter, sugar and vanilla until light and fluffy.
+- Using a stand or hand mixer, cream together the butter, sugar and vanilla extract until light and fluffy in texture.

-- Gently insert the skewers into the cookies.
-Please see the detailed recipe further down for more tips on how to do this successfully.
+- On a completely flat surface, gently insert the bamboo sticks into the cookies.
+Please see the detailed recipe card further down for more tips on how to do this successfully.

 - If you are not planning on using royal icing for decoration, now would be the time to add any sprinkles to the cookies, before baking.

-- Place the cookies onto the baking sheets.
+- Transfer the heart-shaped cookies onto a cookie sheet.
 If you place them in the below pattern, it will save you some space on the trays:

 - Preheat the oven to 180C/356F/gas mark 4.